nakul2234/TEProF/README.md

 2. Adapter Trimming

-3. Alignment: We have used either [STAR](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf 'star') or [HISAT2](https://ccb.jhu.edu/software/hisat2/manual.shtml 'hisat2').
+3. Alignment: We  normally user and prefer [STAR](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf 'star').
 Make sure that the -XS tag will be outputted since the splice-aware assembly software such as `stringtie` has the information it needs.
+[HISAT2](https://ccb.jhu.edu/software/hisat2/manual.shtml 'hisat2') can also be used, but HISAT uses 60 instead of 255 for uniquelly mapped reads which will interfere with code in future steps.

 Note: